-Our IOs currently face and expect to continue to face staffing challenges and increased labor costs.
-Further, like many companies in the grocery and retail sectors, we continue to experience increased costs resulting in part from supply disruptions, increased shipping and transportation costs, increased commodity costs, increased labor costs in the supply chain and other disruptions.
-These increased costs continued to negatively impact our cost of sales in the first half of fiscal 2022, and they may continue into the future.
-Further, planned construction and opening of new stores has been, and may continue to be, negatively impacted due to increased lead times to acquire materials, obtain permits and licenses and other related factors.
-Therefore, we continue to plan for lower new store growth in fiscal 2022, compared to our long-term strategic goal of 10%, including with more new stores weighted towards the second half of the year.
+Like many companies in the grocery and retail sectors, we continue to experience increased product costs, which is being reflected in part in higher retail pricing.
+These cost increases result in part from supply disruptions, increased shipping and transportation costs, increased commodity costs, increased labor costs in the supply chain and other disruptions.
+We continue to utilize our unique buying model, our strong vendor relationships and our agile approach to inventory management to offer customers a compelling product assortment at deep competitive value.
+Similarly, we have incurred greater selling, general and administrative expenses ("SG&A") related to personnel, travel, and other third party and operational costs due to these factors.
+Further, planned construction and opening of new stores has been, and may continue to be, negatively impacted due to both increased lead times to acquire materials, obtain permits and licenses as well as higher construction related costs.
+Therefore, we continue to plan for lower new store growth in fiscal 2022, compared to our long-term strategic goal of 10%.
+Our IOs also currently face and expect to continue to face staffing challenges and increased labor costs within their businesses.